mekza/algoliasearch-client-readme-generator/include/templates/README.md

 Quick Start
 -------------
 <% if js? %>
-The JavaScript API client is dedicated to web apps searching directly from the browser.
-To add, remove or delete your objects please consider using a backend API client.
+The JavaScript API client is designed for web applications performing searches directly from the browser.
+To add, remove or delete objects from your indices, please consider using a backend API client.

-You can then update the ```example/autocomplete.html``` file with your ```ApplicationID```, ```API-Key``` and ```index name``` to test the autocomplete feature.
+To try out an autocomplete menu example, update ```example/autocomplete.html``` with your ```Application ID```, ```API Key``` and ```index name```.

-You can also update the ```example/instantsearch.html``` file with your ```ApplicationID```, ```API-Key``` and ```index name``` to test an instant-search example.
+To try out an instant search results page example, update ```example/instantsearch.html``` with your ```Application ID```, ```API Key``` and ```index name```
 <% else %>
-This quick start is a 30 seconds tutorial where you can discover how to index and search objects.
+In 30 seconds, this quick start tutorial will show you how to index and search objects.

 <%= snippet("quick_start_new_index") %>

-You can then start to search for a contact firstname, lastname, company, ... (even with typos):
+You can now search for contacts using firstname, lastname, company, etc. (even with typos):
 <%= snippet("quick_start_search") %>

 Settings can be customized to tune the search behavior.
-For example you can add a custom sort by number of followers to the already good out-of-the-box relevance:
+For example, you can add a custom sort by number of followers to the already great built-in relevance:
 <%= snippet("quick_start_custom_ranking") %>

 You can also configure the list of attributes you want to index by order of importance (first = most important):